guyavrah1986/dnsSniffer/README.md

 - `cmake` version used: 3.16.3
 - `make` version used: 4.2.1
 - `C/C++` versions used: C11/C++20
-- `Docker` version used: 27.3.1, build ce12230
+- `Docker` engine version used: 27.3.1, build ce12230

 # Build notes:
 - In order to build the application (and other relevant artifacts), you can use the `buildScript.sh` located on the root folder of the repo, for example: `$~/path/to/dnssniffer/buildScript.sh`
-- The executable will be located under: `$~/path/to/dnsSniffer/build/src/dnsSniffer.out`
+- Once the build termionates, the executable will be located under: `$~/path/to/dnsSniffer/build/src/dnsSniffer.out`
 - One additional artifact is the: `$~/path/to/dnsSniffer/build/src/tests/unitTestsExe.out`

 # Deployment environment notes: